Caster/Beamer-TUe/README.md

 \mode<presentation>
 ```

+There are many more options and of course, you can play with the values.
+The above values are by no means recommended or default, just an example.
+Also refer to [Options for the theme](#options).
 It is probably best to put these lines right after your `\usepackage` declarations, which in turn should come after the

 ```
-\documentclass[12pt, aspectratio=169]{beamer} % aspectratio = 43 of 169
+\documentclass[12pt, aspectratio=169]{beamer} % aspectratio = 43 or 169
 ```

 line at the top of your TeX source file.